mistersingh179/sidekik/notes/step_Pending.md

   - run the shortcut to run that function
   - up down arrows to go between functions
   - left right arrows to go between columns
+- add ability to stop impersonating
+  - this is important, coz if we impersonate a contract, then we can't call functions of that contract till we stop impersonating it

 # bugs
 - display Number should not say Eth, but say 10^18 etc.